Supported Self-Representation

 Partial denial

 This can include writing back to you telling you how you have no hope at all and that they are not willing to negotiate, but then leaving a glimmer of hope.
 It could be inviting you to a meeting.
 It could be asking for more information in writing.
 At this point, you need to start responding to their specific queries.
-Often a negotiation process is hampered by misunderstandings in the facts, which can be ironed out by email.
-Our Do I have a case tool will provide you with a reading list for this process.
+Often a negotiation process is hampered by misunderstandings in and about the facts, which can be ironed out by email.

 No reply